mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 dust-spice is found on the tables of nobles across the sector.
 The dust-spice can only be harvested for a few weeks each year, when rainstorms bring the dry wadis back to life.
 As the rivers dry out again, they leave a residue of dust-spice in their wake.
-The spice- beds are all on land owned by nobles, most of whom live offworld and leave servants on Keanou to keep an eye on the weather.
+The spice-beds are all on land owned by nobles, most of whom live offworld and leave servants on Keanou to keep an eye on the weather.
 When the rains come, the word goes out, and suddenly dozens of ships